-Bonnie first built her professional life around the teaching of French and language-teaching methodology at Middlebury College in Vermont (the summer Language Schools), and ESL / ESOL in Paris.
+Bonnie first built her professional life around the teaching of French and language-teaching methodology at the Middlebury College French School in Vermont, and ESL / ESOL in Paris.

 For over 20 years, in Paris, she ran an independent language training organization, providing services such as needs analysis, program design, made-to-measure courses, coaching in soft skills, reading technical documents, and learning to learn.

 In Dubai, and throughout her career, she has taught both French and English as “foreign” – or additional – languages to adults and children, in schools, companies, and privately.

 She has worked on supporting primary teachers in their quest to help English-language learners (ELLs) to access curriculum in the target language.
 She has developed and taught teacher training sessions on supporting ELLs (Quatar, UAE) and is currently teaching English (as well as music) to a diverse group of elementary students in Dubai.